API Release Notes

 • The GitLab One-Click application maintained by DigitalOcean was replaced in the control panel by a GitLab Enterprise Edition maintained by GitLab.
 The corresponding API slug, gitlab-18-04, is deprecated and will be removed in 90 days.
 The new slug, gitlab-ee-18-04 is available now.

-• As announced on September 5, 2018, the last_tagged attribute returned in response to GET requests to the /v2/tags or /v2/tags/$TAG_NAME endpoints has been deprecated.
-Beginning March 1st, 2019, last_tagged will no longer be populated in favor of the last_tagged_uri attribute.
+• As announced on 5 September 2018, the last_tagged attribute returned in response to GET requests to the /v2/tags or /v2/tags/$TAG_NAME endpoints has been deprecated.
+Beginning 1 March 2019, last_tagged is no longer populated in favor of the last_tagged_uri attribute.

 For example, a GET request to /v2/tags/frontend currently might return: